 Five years later, Josephine and Parsanka are celebrating their strong beautiful marriage and the birth of their two beautiful daughters whom of course will not undergo the cut..
 Both families have come to terms with the couples decision not to ever pursue the outdated tradition.
 The parents have stopped bothering them anymore.
 In fact the two have grown to be their parents favorite children.

-Josephine was absorbed in her organization and is now a banker, Parsanka runs a community based organization called Il laramatak Community Concerns where he empowers women and saves girls from FGM, the retrogressive culture.
+Josephine was later employed by the bank.
+Parsanka runs a community based organization called Il laramatak Community Concerns where he empowers women and saves girls from FGM.
 He is happy that he has the law in place and the right support system.

 Parsanka has also brought together civil societies in Kajiado to draft amendments on the law prohibiting FGM pointing out that it does not give a solution on the education and sensitization aspect of FGM as a violation of human rights.
 It only criminalizes the act forgetting it’s a cultural practice that communities can only drop if they are educated about its effects.
 That draft is at its ultimate process and will hopefully be launched soon.